karthikponna/sentiment_analysis_MLOps/README.md

 ***Explore how MLOps transforms sentiment analysis into a fully automated and production-ready solution!***

 ## Deployment Pipelines
-### **Continuous Deployment Pipeline**
+### - **Continuous Deployment Pipeline**
 This pipeline is here to make your life easier! 🔄 It automatically handles the deployment of your best-performing model, ensuring the entire process — from training to serving — is smooth and efficient.
 By continuously checking model performance, it deploys only the top-performing versions, keeping your production environment optimized, scalable, and ready to handle real-world data seamlessly.

 ![Continuous Deployment Pipeline](assets/continuous_deployment_pipeline.png)

-### **Inference Pipeline**
+### - **Inference Pipeline**
-The inference pipeline is all about making predictions effortless! 🧠 It loads the deployed model service and processes new input data to generate predictions seamlessly.
+The inference pipeline is all about making predictions effortless! 🧠 It loads the deployed model service from **MLflow** and processes new input data to generate predictions seamlessly.
 Designed for real-time predictions, this pipeline ensures your production system is always ready to deliver accurate results quickly and efficiently.

 ![Inference Pipeline](assets/Inference_pipeline.png)